How Is COPD Treated

 Connect with resources that can assist with paying for care.

 Your body needs oxygen to do everything from digesting food, daily household chores, to going to the grocery store.
-Sometimes with COPD, your breathing becomes restricted so much that the body needs extra oxygen or supplemental oxygen (also called oxygen therapy).
+Sometimes with COPD, you require extra or supplemental oxygen (also called oxygen therapy).
 Learn how supplemental oxygen works and get safety tips »

 Clinical trials are research studies that test how well new medical approaches work in people.
 Each study answers scientific questions and tries to find better ways to prevent, screen for, diagnose or treat a disease.
 People who take part in clinical trials for COPD have an opportunity to contribute to knowledge of and progress against COPD.
 They also receive up-to-date care from experts.
 Learn how clinical trials work and find a trial near you »